jmartsch/pw-lang-de/README.md

-Look for abandoned and empty phrases. abandoned are not needed any more and can safely be removed empty phrases are new additions, which need to be translated changed word "tag" and "tags" to "Stichwort" and "Stichworte"
+Look for abandoned and empty phrases. abandoned are not needed any more and can safely be removed empty phrases are new additions, which need to be translated